-Who is starting spiritual conversations, who is directing people’s thoughts to spiritual things, who is showing hospitality to others, who are the first ones to welcome visitors on Sunday mornings.
-Ask your wife and others you know to be spiritually minded and who they observe shepherding others.
+Who is starting spiritual conversations, who is directing people’s thoughts to spiritual things, who is showing hospitality to others, who are the first ones to welcome visitors on Sunday mornings?
+Ask your wife and other spiritually minded people you know to identify whom they observe shepherding others.

 You might use or adapt the Prospective Shepherding Team Worksheet.

 Studying the BE Workbook

 - Invite the men God brings to your mind to join you in a one-year study, using the “Biblical Eldership” text and workbook by Alexander Strauch.

 - This intensive study should not be rushed, so we suggest covering this material over a period of twelve months, at a pace of one workbook chapter per month (the twelve chapters are keyed to specific readings in the textbook).
 Plan to meet as a group once per month to discuss answers and to interact with the material.

 - The designated facilitator will lead the discussion, selecting which questions to emphasize.
 This will give the men a great foundation of what BE is all about.
 We suggest the facilitator use the companion, “Biblical Eldership Mentor’s Guide.”
 While this manual is geared toward one-on-one mentoring, it can be adapted to group study.

 - Here is a 90-minute format that works well:

 – 15 minutes of prayer (on your knees).
 This teaches the men the importance of prayer.
 The length of time depends on the number of men involved.

 – 5 minutes review of memory verses—memorizing Scripture is not only beneficial for “shepherds” who need to be “apt” to teach, but also sets a good example for the congregation.